What's a Lifetime Mortgage?

 The higher rates available at the moment may be discouraging some homeowners from taking out a lifetime mortgage, but data from Key suggest an increase in plans taken out in April and May 2023 as lifetime mortgage rates started to fall.5

-Trends and predictions identified and made by lifetime mortgage experts suggest a rise in product flexibility and diversity to meet a wider range of consumer needs.6
+Lifetime mortgage trends and predictions identified and made by lifetime mortgage experts suggest a rise in product flexibility and diversity to meet a wider range of consumer needs.6

-There’s also an increased emphasis on clearer, more comprehensive communication to enhance consumer understanding and trust, as evidenced by the ERC’s new guidelines on client communication.7
+There is also an increased emphasis on clearer, more comprehensive communication to enhance consumer understanding and trust, as evidenced by the ERC’s new guidelines on client communication.7

-Innovations & Developments in the Market
+Latest Innovations in the Lifetime Mortgage Market

 This includes tools for comparing products, personalised customer journeys, and more interactive, user-friendly digital platforms for applications and customer service.